SoftFever/OrcaSlicer/doc/How-to-create-profiles.md

     OrcaFilamentLibrary-->Vendor_B_filament;
 ```

+> [!Important]
-**NOTE**: Create new filament profiles only if you have truly specifically tuned the filament for the given printer.
+> Create new filament profiles only if you have truly specifically tuned the filament for the given printer.
 Otherwise, use the global library.
 The global library has a better chance to receive optimizations and updates from OrcaSlicer contributors, which will benefit users of all printers.

 ### Adding Filament Profiles to the Global Library
 In this section, we will discuss how to add a new filament profile into the global library.